dgcuenca/AwesomeBookswithES6/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> This project can be used as an example on how objects and list can be used with classes
+> This project can be used as an example on how to use ES6 modules features to make a website.

 To get a local copy up and running, follow these steps.